harplife/zettelkasten/study_LearnCpp_GettingStarted.md

 6
 ```

-### Pointer vs. reference
-- Pointers and references both provide a way to indirectly access another object.
-The primary difference is that with pointers, the address-of and dereference happens explicitly, whereas with references, they happen implicitly.
-- There are some other differences between pointers and references:
-	- References are not objects, whereas pointers are.
-	- References can NOT be reseated (changed to reference something else), while pointers can change their pointee.
-	- References must always be bound to an object, while pointers can point to nothing.
-	- References are "safe" (outside of dangling references), but pointers are inherently dangerous (discussed later).

 ### The address-of operator returns a pointer
 - Technically speaking, the address-of operator `&` does NOT return the address of its operand (as a literal).
 Instead, it returns a pointer containing the address of the operand, whose type is derived from the argument.